Gary C. Dahle, Attorney at Law

 • the state where the Will maker permanently resided at the time of his or her death.

-A Will can be revoked either by written words, or by physical actions.
+A Minnesota Will can be revoked either by written words, or by physical actions.

 Such presumptions are rebuttable only by clear and convincing evidence to the contrary.